lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 ### performance ...

-Performance is a big issue with reflection based mapping tools, they are very slow and CPU/memory intensive.
+Performance is a big issue with reflection based mapping tools, they are very slow and CPU/memory intensive compared to plain Java code.
 In addition, this kind of code can never benefit from compiler and/or JVM optimisations.

-Frameworks based on other technical paradigms never fail to compare each other on that subject but no matter what I don't think they can beat plain java code (unless you just write shitty Java code but that's not a bean mapping issue).
+Frameworks based on other technical paradigms always compare each other on that subject but no matter what I don't think they can beat plain Java code (unless you just write shitty Java code but that's not a bean mapping issue).

 ### etc.